7th International AMD-Symposium

 Martin Zinkernagel, D. Zysset, I. Keller, L. Berger, B. Yilmaz, S. Wolf (Bern/CH)

-Associations of the intestinal microbiome with AMD23 P
+Associations of the intestinal microbiome with AMD

 Ilhan Erkin Acar, L. Lores de Motta, M.A.
 Meester, S. Ajana, D. Pauleikhoff, S. Fauser, C.B.
 Hoyng,